A Day in the Life: Orchestra

 What I did there was to write ... the lowest possible note for each of the instruments in the orchestra.
 At the end of the twenty-four bars, I wrote the highest note ... near a chord of E major.
 Then I put a squiggly line right through the twenty-four bars, with reference points to tell them roughly what note they should have reached during each bar ...
 Of course, they all looked at me as though I were completely mad.

 McCartney had originally wanted a 90-piece orchestra, but this proved impossible.
 Instead, the semi-improvised segment was recorded several times, filling a separate four-track tape machine, and the four different recordings were overdubbed into a single massive crescendo.
 The results were successful; in the final edit of the song, the orchestral bridge is reprised after the final verse.

-The Beatles hosted the orchestral session as a 1960s-style happening, with guests including Mick Jagger, Marianne Faithfull, Keith Richards, Brian Jones, Donovan, Pattie Boyd, Michael Nesmith, and members of the psychedelic design collective the Fool.
+The Beatles hosted the orchestral session as a happening, which had been a contemporary countercultural trend, drawing from performance art; they invited Mick Jagger, Marianne Faithfull, Keith Richards, Brian Jones, Donovan, Pattie Boyd, Michael Nesmith, and members of the psychedelic design collective the Fool as guests.
 Overseen by Tony Bramwell of NEMS Enterprises, the event was filmed for use in a projected television special that never materialised.
 (Note: Although the special did not take place, portions of the film appear on the Beatles Anthology DVD and in the "A Day in the Life" music video included in the deluxe version of the Beatles compilation 1, titled 1+.)
 Reflecting the Beatles' taste for experimentation and the avant garde, the orchestra players were asked to wear formal dress and then given a costume piece as a contrast with this attire.
 This resulted in different players wearing anything from fake noses to fake stick-on nipples.
 Martin recalled that the lead violinist performed wearing a gorilla paw, while a bassoon player placed a balloon on the end of his instrument.

 At the end of the night, the four Beatles and some of their guests overdubbed an extended humming sound to close the song – an idea that they later discarded.
 According to Beatles historian Mark Lewisohn, the tapes from this 10 February orchestral session recorded the guests breaking into loud applause following the second orchestral passage.
 Among the EMI staff attending the event, one recalled how Ron Richards, the Hollies' producer, was stunned by the music he had heard; in Lewisohn's description, Richards "[sat] with his head in his hands, saying 'I just can't believe it ...
 I give up.
 Martin later offered his own opinion of the orchestral session: "part of me said 'We're being a bit self-indulgent here.'
 The other part of me said 'It's bloody marvellous!